SchapiroLabor/micronuclAI/README.md

 # micronuclAI
 Automated assesment of Chromosomal Instability through quantification of micronuclei (MN) and Nuclear Buds (NBUDs).

 # Training of the model

 ## Raw data

-Original raw data used for training and evaluations consists of a collection of 4 different cell lines
+Original raw data used for training and evaluations consists of a collection of 4 different cell lines.
 | Dataset | Cell line           | # of Images | Objective | Staining |
 |---------|---------------------|-------------|-----------|----------|
 | A375    | Malignant Meelanoma |23           | 10        |DAPI      |